-Welcome to the Department of Classics, Philosophy, and Religion, home to three disciplines engaged, respectively, in the study of classical languages and civilization, philosophical thought, and the scholarly study of religion.
-Here you will find information on our three degree programs, Classics, Philosophy, and Religion, our faculty, and student activities.
+Welcome to the Department of Classics, Philosophy, and Religious Studies, home to three disciplines engaged, respectively, in the study of classical languages and civilization, philosophical thought, and the scholarly study of religion.
+Here you will find information on our three degree programs, Classics, Philosophy, and Religious Studies, our faculty, and student activities.
 A calendar of events can be found below.
 You can also follow us on Facebook and Twitter!

-Location The department of Classics, Philosophy, & Religion is located on the main campus of the University of Mary Washington on the second floor of Trinkle Hall (building 16 on Map 2), Suite 242.
+Location The department of Classics, Philosophy, & Religious Studies is located on the main campus of the University of Mary Washington on the second floor of Trinkle Hall (building 16 on Map 2), Suite 242.
 Please visit us!

 Please subscribe to our Google calendar page to view all events and sign up for reminders.

-The programs in Classics, Philosophy, and Religion are proud to maintain institutional memberships with the following organizations: The American Academy in Rome, the American School for Classical Studies in Athens, the Classical Association of the Middle West and South, the Intercollegiate Center for Classical Studies, and the Society for Classical Studies.
+The programs in Classics, Philosophy, and Religious Studies are proud to maintain institutional memberships with the following organizations: The American Academy in Rome, the American School for Classical Studies in Athens, the Classical Association of the Middle West and South, the Intercollegiate Center for Classical Studies, and the Society for Classical Studies